pedestal/pedestal/app/docs/design-spec.md

 ```

 The `match` function returns a set of vectors.
 Each vector has the
-matched item, the patterns which matched the item and the part of the
+matched item, the patterns which matched the message and the matching
-message that matched this item.
+part of the message.

 ```clj
 [fn-or-chan patterns message]